Finding an insurance company that provides reliable and comprehensive healthcare coverage often feels like walking through a minefield blindfolded.

-Hearing and Balance Doctors Can Check Your Insurance for You
+Park Place Hearing Can Check Your Insurance for You

 Hearing aids and hearing care are an essential element to better overall health, but few insurance companies provide coverage for them.
 In order to encourage you to take advantage of the great benefits available from better hearing care, Park Place Hearing will check your insurance coverage for you.